denisoadj/in4.0_NLP/README.md

 <br>

 ### Data Model
 The data layer is composed of databases that store collected conversational and non-conversational data, knowledge graphs used by Core Chat and skills, and the profiles of users.
-Following the data model represantation for Mr. Investa database.
+Next, the data model represantation for Mr. Investa database.

 <br>
 <img src=images/data-model.png />